hulyak/react-tutorial/docs/doc1.md

 There are some **rules** about how to use hooks.
 The following rules are:

-- only call hooks at the top level of the component
+- Only call hooks at the top level of the component.
-- don't call hooks inside loops, conditionals, or nested functions
+- Don't call hooks inside loops, conditionals, or nested functions/
-- only call hooks from React functions
+- Only call hooks from React functional components.
-- call them from within React functional components and not just any regular Javascript function
+- Call them from within React functional components and not just any regular Javascript function
+- Hooks can call other Hooks

 You may ask, _Should I need to change my class components to hooks?_ Actually no, We can still use class components as 16.8 is backward compatible.